1jss/Fri-Svensk-Bibel/LOOP_PROMPT.md

 ## Your Responsibilities

-Initialize lineNumber = 17395.
+Initialize lineNumber = 17420.
 While lineNumber <= 33681:

 1. **Run terminal command**: `node create_context.js ${lineNumber} 25`

 2. **Spawn subagent**: Launch a subagent with these exact instructions:
-   "Read the file PROMPT.md and follow all instructions in it."
+   "Read the file PROMPT.md using read_file and follow all instructions in it."
    Wait for the subagent to complete before proceeding.
 All is ok even if the subagent returns quietly.

 3. **Run terminal command**: `node merge_context.js ${lineNumber} 25`